Eyevou/NTLitePresets/README.md

 `all_Disable-DevHome-OutlookNew.ps1`

 This file removes the Taskbar pin/component for DevHome and Outlook (New).
 Safe for both Windows 10 and 11.
 Should be placed to run AFTER logon.

+`all_Standard_Install.reg`

+This file is for when you make Install Media that includes XBOX and Windows Update stuff.
+It doesn't remove their entries in the Settings App so that you can edit them later.

-▶ Windows 10: TBD
+▶ Windows 10:

 ![windows10-preset](https://github.com/user-attachments/assets/cc6ef5fb-0b9f-4dce-b6d0-f0fba1a3a8d8)

-▶ Windows 11: TBD
+▶ Windows 11:

 ![win11-desktop](https://github.com/user-attachments/assets/52402e6d-e9b5-4d22-b760-82552d13371e)